urena-code/ucr-ed-planner/README.md

 Courses input is in the "courses"

-The path in the main.cpp needs to be updated - is computer dependent.
+The path in the main.cpp needs to be updated to input the course data as it is computer dependent.